mahsankhaan/discovery-k8s-lab/README.md

 ### Step 1

-Make sure you are using __Advowork__ account, where your cluster is running
+Make sure you are using __Advowork__ account, where your kubernetes cluster is running

 Start by logging in to IBM Cloud: